The UC Warming Center is now operating on 24/7 schedule

 Q: How do I obtain a copy of a Death Certificate?

 A: Death Certificates are filed in the town in which the death occurred.
-Contact your Town Clerk’s office for the Certficate.
+Contact the appropriate Town Clerk’s office for the Certificate.

 Q: How long does it take to get a copy of the autopsy report?

-A: On average it takes 90 to 120 days to receive a final autopsy report.
+A: On average it takes up to 90 days to receive a final autopsy report.
 It may take longer if extensive tests are needed due to extenuating circumstances.

 Q: How do I obtain a copy of an autopsy report?